eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 <!-- try: -->
     if (`/` in string) {
         value bits = string.split((Character c) c==`/`);
-		value first = split.first; //first may be null value second = split.rest.first; //first may be null assert (exists first);
+		value first = split.first; //first may be null, according to its type value second = split.rest.first; //first may be null, according to its type
+		//assert that first and second are in
+		//fact _not_ null, since we happen to
+		//know that the string contains a / assert (exists first);
 		assert (exists second);
 		value firstLength = first.size; //first is not null